Phate6660/phpfetch/README.md

 # PHPFetch
 An info fetch tool written in PHP.
-Because why not. /shrug<br>
+Because why not. /shrug
-Most likely, not much is going to change.
-This is pretty much complete.<br>
-Unless somebody requests more features or I just feel like adding more.

 ## Running
-- Install PHP
+- Install PHP and (optionally) <a href="https://github.com/Phate6660/pkg">Phate6660/pkg</a> for the portage package count.
 - Clone the repo:
   + `git clone https://github.com/Phate6660/phpfetch && cd phpfetch`
 - Run the PHP server: